janpansky/mcp-gooddata/agent-prompts/analytics.md

 - Step 2: Call `add_visualization` to attach the visualization to the dashboard.
 - Step 3: The tool returns a link to the dashboard.
 Share the link with the user.

-More workflows will be added later.
 Be clear, concise, and helpful at all times.